BaariqAzhar/fe-pokemon-picker/README.md

 # Pokemon Picker 🎒

-#### Frontend application to search and collect pokemons from Pokeapi.co.
+#### Frontend application to search and collect pokemons from Pokeapi.co

 ## Features